 The "Lattice" package includes nice functionality for making plots conditioned on a third variable.
-Either use install.packages ("lattice") if your are connected to the internet or install.packages (repos=NULL, type = "source", pkgs = file.choose()) and select the package file for "lattice".
-Remember that to use it you have to load it: library (lattice)
+Either use install.packages("lattice") if your are connected to the internet or install.packages(repos=NULL,type="source",pkg and select the package file for "lattice".
+Remember that to use it you have to load it: library(lattice)